adityabhardwaj011/Churn-Prediction-Flask-app/README.md

 ---

+## 🧠 Model Training

+The machine learning model was trained in a Kaggle environment.
+The complete data exploration, feature engineering, and training process can be found in the `churn-no-churn-prediction.ipynb` notebook in this repository.

+---

 ## 🚀 Getting Started

 Follow these instructions to get a copy of the project up and running on your local machine.